Why Toronto must ban Gas Leaf Blowers (GLBs)

 Global health authorities, including the World Health Organization (WHO), Centers for Disease Control and Prevention (CDC), and the American Heart Association, all warn of the serious health risks of polluted air.

-The Problem with Gas-Powered Leaf Blowers
+The Problem with two cycle Gas-Powered Leaf Blowers

-Their emissions are not only harmful to those operating the equipment, but also to neighbors, pedestrians, and vulnerable populations nearby.
 In fact, a single gas-powered leaf blower can emit as much pollution in one hour as a car driving over a thousand kilometers.

 Harmful airborne particle pollution can linger in the air for a week or longer.